-8 CTC Gazette, June 1919, p61 - letter 'A Thanksgiving Fund for the present emergency' from Alex Gregory and oak, at Newland's Corner, near Guildford9.
-The cost was estimated at £150 - £200.
-But this idea was not welcomed by cyclists universally.
-There were some who thought that the memorial should commemorate all cyclists who had lost their lives in the war, not just CTC members10; and there were calls for practical help - like the endowment of 'beds in hospitals, sanatoria, or similar institutions' for the benefit of members11.
+CTC Gazette, June 1919, p61 - letter 'A Thanksgiving Fund for the present emergency' from Alex Gregory welcomed by cyclists universally.
+There were some who thought that the memorial should commemorate all cyclists who had lost their lives in the war, not just CTC members; and there were calls for practical help - like the endowment of 'beds in hospitals, sanatoria, or similar institutions' for the benefit of members.